 The Kangaroo Valley and Southern Highlands region is the perfect spot to find luxurious accommodation and explore the surrounding regions in small day trips.
 Discover historic towns, visit picturesque attractions, stroll down quaint villages, or even walk on perfectly white beaches and swim in turquoise waters!

-We highly recommend staying for a minimum of two nights in either Kangaroo Valley or Southern Highlands – or 2 nights in each is perfect!
+We highly recommend staying for a minimum of two nights in either Kangaroo Valley day trips or Southern Highlands day trips – or 2 nights in each is perfect!
 It doesn’t matter where you decide upon as its all within circa 45 min drive of each other.
 Below are our 5 best day trips.

 These two beautiful towns are a must to visit in a day.
 We highly recommend beginning with breakfast in the amazing renovation of the old Post Office.
 Make sure when you put it in the GPS you head to the Post Office restaurant and not end up at the actual Australia Post!